marekkubacki/solar-inverter-manager/README.md

 The goal is to maximize solar energy usage and prevent drawing power from the electrical grid.

-Project Structure:
+**Project Structure:**

-1. inverter-communication.ino
+**1. inverter-communication.ino**

   Main controller — manages the Central Heating Circuit

   This ESP32 communicates directly with the solar inverter and obtains:

   - current PV production

   - available surplus energy

   - grid import/export power

   - overall inverter status

   Based on this data, it:

   - controls the heating elements of the Central Heating Circuit (radiators)

   - determines how much surplus energy remains available for heating domestic hot water

   - sends the calculated maximum allowed heating power to the Boiler Heating Controller

   This unit makes all real-time energy decisions and ensures the system never exceeds available solar power.

-2. temp-measuring.ino
+**2. temp-measuring.ino**

 Temperature monitoring for the DHW boiler